-- Statistical expertise.
-Students take a rigorous two-semester course sequence in statistical methods during their first year, and are urged to take several advanced statistical courses.
-Across a variety of departments, VCU has an excellent set of course offerings, such as meta-analysis, multi-level modeling, structural equation modeling, and more.
-Social students typically develop strong expertise in a variety of statistical methods, which opens doors for collaboration across the department and the university, as well as expanded employment opportunities after graduation.
+Statistical know-how.
+Students take a rigorous two-semester course sequence in statistical methods during their first year, and are urged to take advanced statistical courses.
+The department, and the University more broadly, offer courses in meta-analysis, multilevel modeling, structural equation modeling, and more.
+Such training makes for expanded research employment opportunities upon graduation.

-- Mentorship of undergraduate and junior graduate students.
-Students have opportunities to gain mentorship skills by working with undergraduate research assistants and junior graduate students in their faculty advisor’s research lab.
+Mentorship skill development.
+Students have opportunities to supervise undergraduate research assistants and junior graduate students in their faculty advisor’s research lab.
 In addition, the Graduate Student Mentorship Program provides a year-long training in mentoring undergraduate research interns.
-The Preparing Future Faculty Program also provides excellent preparation for academic positions.
+The Preparing Future Faculty Program provides excellent preparation for academic positions.

 Our Graduate Handbook for Social Psychology [PDF] provides further details on the program’s training philosophy and goals, as well as the curriculum and requirements for the PhD program.

 Virginia Commonwealth University is located in Richmond, Virginia, a vibrant, culturally diverse city that has made a number of national top 10 lists.
 It also boasts easy access to Washington, DC, Virginia Beach, and the Blue Ridge mountains.
 Learn more on VCU's All About Richmond Page.